brambow64/THE-137-RESONANCE-CODEX-TOE-/README.md

 9 → Manifestation

-This cycle governs expansion, coherence, and regenerative field behaviour.
+This tri-harmonic governs the dynamics of the map itself.

-4. 27-Reality Hypercube
+6. The δ = 2.7031% Visibility Threshold

-A 3×3×3 universal matrix that models:
+The exact moment where:

-dimensions
+all 26 layers align

-consciousness states
+the Σ₉ engine reaches critical lock

-field transitions
+matter becomes visible

-incarnation pathways
+the universe “turns on”

-non-linear probability layers
+This is the ignition point of physics on the map.

-🔷 Theorem Structure (0–468)
+📘 The Theorem Architecture (0–468)

-Each theorem in the Codex follows the fixed 7-layer structure:
+The Codex contains 468 theorems, each following a strict 7-layer structure:

 Essence & Depth